 Lastly, 3ID Connect publicly links the blockchain account to the 3ID.

 - The user is prompted to sign a message with their blockchain account that includes their DID (see above).
-3ID Connect then uses this signed payload to create a CAIP-10 Link document which binds the blockchain account to the 3ID.
+3ID Connect then uses this signed payload to create a CAIP-10 Link which binds the blockchain account to the 3ID.

 After the user has completed the steps above, they will now have a new 3ID that can be controlled by a blockchain account.
 Upon completion, they will see the 3ID Connect permissions window.
 Once approved, the user will be authenticated.